On July 17, South Africa and the Mandela Foundation kicked off a six-month nationwide celebration of Nelson Mandela’s 100th

 I wandered through the museum’s 22 exhibits, which took me on an emotional rollercoaster, thinking of the social injustices inflicted against our people in their homeland by a foreign government who stripped them of their mobility, their land, and their civil rights.
 The museum highlighted the epic and sometimes violent struggle of Mandela, the African National Congress (ANC), and ordinary South African’s in their quest to end Apartheid and restore democracy to their nation.

 The Palazzo Hotel located in Johannesburg’s Montecasino Entertainment District offers travelers a luxurious yet affordable stay thanks to the rand to dollar exchange rate (11:1 at press time.)
-The Palazzo also offers proximity to various high end dining and shopping options.
+The Palazzo also offers proximity to various high end dining and shopping options

 Next, we visited Durban, a picturesque city that sits on the shores of the Indian Ocean.
 Personally Durban is one of my favorite cities in South Africa with its beachy, laid-back vibe, equally inspired by its Zulu and Indian heritage.
 Culturally, this city has special significance in Mandela’s legacy that spans 30 years.

 On August 5, 1962, while posing as a chauffeur and evading authorities for 17 months, Mandela was arrested just outside of Durban on a remote highway.
 Although Madiba had been arrested and stood trial several times prior, this time was different.
 It was this arrest that led to Mandela’s 27 year imprisonment as a result of the Rivonia trial.
 The government purchased the farm along that highway and erected The Mandela Capture Site